Equality and Diversity

 Topic Overview

 Business Administration is the backbone of any organisation, covering the day-to-day tasks that keep a business running smoothly.
-In the NOCN Level 1 Certificate, you'll learn about key areas such as communication, customer service, filing, and using office equipment.
-This qualification is ideal if you're starting out in an office role or want to build essential skills for future employment.
+In this NOCN Level 1 Award, you'll explore the core functions of administration, including filing, communication, and using office equipment.
+Understanding these basics is essential for anyone starting a career in an office environment, as it builds the foundation for more advanced roles in management or specialised areas like HR or finance.

 Key Concepts